skylight-hq/skylight.digital/pages/toolkits/content_guide/06_style_elements.md

 * 7 am–10:30 pm
 </div>

 Specify time zones when writing about an event or something else people would need to schedule.
 There's no need to specify whether it's Daylight or Standard time.
-Abbreviate time zones within the continental United States as follows:
+For time zones within the continental United States, use abbreviations.

 <div class="example" markdown="1">
 #### Yes